ultraio/docs-blockchain/docs/products/nft-api/index.md

 ## Why would someone need the NFTAPI?

 It’s currently hard to get specific current data about stuff that we consider central to our ecosystem.
-This means that Users, Uniq Factories, the Uniqs that they mint, and the metadata associated with them are hard to access.
+This means that Users, Token Factories, the Uniqs that they mint, and the metadata associated with them are hard to access.

 The NFTAPI makes it easy for developers to integrate and use NFT data.